gvamero/Hewalex2Mqtt/README.md

 ### Heat pumps (PCWU) setup

 Remove the plastic case and open up the "fuse box".
-In here you will find a spre rs485 connector.
+In here you will find a free rs485 connector.
 Remove it and screw in a 4 strand wire.
 Connect the wire to the rs485wifi device.
 Make sure you connect them correctly.
 It is wise to measure ac and grnd to be sure!

 In the controller, navigate to rs485 settings.
 Change baud rate to 38500, Actual address to 2 and Logic address to 2.